rpclib/rpclib/doc/pages/primer.md

 # Writing servers

 In the first part of this tutorial, we will learn about writing server applications.

-IMPORTANT: msgpack-RPC defines *zero* security features.
-If you need secure communication, you have to implement it above or below the protocol!
+Two example applications will be implemented step-by-step.

 ## Calculator, the "Hello World" of RPC libraries.